NASCAR meets with minister pushing for racial equality

 NASCAR seems willing to listen.

-President Steve Phelps was scheduled to talk for a second time Thursday with Drumwright, a senior minister at the Citadel of Praise Church and Campus Ministries in Greensboro, North Carolina, for a serious discussion about NASCAR’s push for racial diversity.
+Drumwright, a senior minister at the Citadel of Praise Church and Campus Ministries in Greensboro, North Carolina, met with two NASCAR officials for what he hoped was a serious discussion about the industry’s push for racial diversity.
+He said he was denied a chance to talk with NASCAR President Steve Phelps about the issues that mattered most to his group.

+“We are concerned about the commitment that’s been stated to furthering this dialogue and this call from the social justice community for change,” Drumwright said after the meeting.

+In a statement, NASCAR said “we had a good conversation with Rev. Drumwright this afternoon.
+We share the same goal, and that is advancing diversity in our sport in an impactful way.”

 NASCAR has been swept up in the reckoning over the nation’s racist past.
 Wallace — the lone Black driver in the Cup Series — helped prod NASCAR to ban the Confederate flag just a few weeks ago.
 The 26-year-old Wallace emerged as social activist but two weeks later a member of his race team found a garage door pulldown rope fashioned as a noose in their garage at Talladega.